health and wellbeing

 Blemished skin – what can be done about it?

 Treatment of impure skin, including acne, should start with the metabolism, too.
 This means regular physical exercise, a healthy diet, no fast food, little or no alcohol and no nicotine are recommended for a healthy lifestyle.
-Facial care specifically developed for Blemished Skin can relieve and calm inflammation-prone skin naturally.
+Facial cleansers specifically developed for Blemished Skin can relieve and calm inflammation-prone skin naturally.

 From an Anthroposophical point of view, treatment on the inside can address the actual causes of skin blemishes and acne.
 Especially in cases of stronger inflammation, therapeutic medicines can activate the function of the internal organs, particularly the liver.
 Such a treatment should only take place in consultation with a Health Care Professional such as an Anthroposophic Doctor.

-On-the-spot relief for blemished skin
+Purifying face cleanser for blemished skin

 Dr. Lüder Jachens